-Turmeric and milk thistle are herbs, both of which have been used for over 2,000 years to treat a variety of health issues.
-Although they share few traits in common, they're sometimes associated together as a treatment for liver issues.
-Most of the benefits for the liver, however, are associated with milk thistle.
-Knowing the potential benefits for each herb can help you make an informed decision about their use.
-Consult a qualified health care professional before taking either herb in supplement form.
+Turmeric and milk thistle are herbs, both of which have been used for more than 2,000 years to treat a variety of health issues.
+Although these herbs have few traits in common, they're sometimes associated as a treatment for liver issues.

 Video of the Day